-The purpose of clear property lines is to identify the land belonging to a home or land owner.
-Property markings, such as stakes in the ground, may also be known as "lot" lines or "boundary" lines and they protect owners and investors who are interested in buying or selling land.
-They are also important to anyone who is planning to add a building, subdivide a plot of land or develop it whether for residential or commercial use.
+Clear property lines allow you to identify the land belonging to your property.
+These property markings, such as stakes in the ground, may also be known as "lot" lines or "boundary" lines and they protect owners and investors who are interested in buying or selling land.
+They are also important to anyone who is planning to add a building, subdivide a plot of land or develop it for residential or commercial use.

 Underground Property Markings

 Whether you are building a structure, planting trees or considering erecting a fence on your property, you will need to know the exact boundaries so that you do not encroach on your neighbor's property.
-Some land owners may have driven metal pegs into the ground about 4 to 5 feet down at the corners of the lot.
+Some landowners choose to drive metal pegs into the ground about 4 to 5 feet down at the corners of the lot.
 Rent or buy a metal detector to scan the ground to locate these underground stakes.